 Pro Tip: Don't just clone the skills list in the job offer.
 Add a few other tantalizing tidbits to round out your offering.

 Need to add some zest to your line cook resume skills section?
-See our guide: "+30 Best Examples of What Skills to Put on a Resume (Proven Tips)"
+See our guide: "

 How to Add Other Sections for an Effective Resume